jlamsens/opensysadmins/docs/tutorials/windows11-virtualbox/install-os.md

     <img src="../bypass-nro.png" width="320" height="180"/>

 === "Step2"
-    The virtual machine reboots and the OOBE (out-of-the-box-experience) restart.
+    The virtual machine reboots and the OOBE (out-of-the-box-experience) restarts.
 Unfortunately, you have to choose the correct region (Belgium) and keyboard layout - Belgium(period) - again.
 Also skip the extra keyboard layout again.
 You will get an extra option "I don't have internet".

     <img src="../no-internet.png" width="320" height="180"/>